by KD Miller

 "What is it," Catrina called out from across the room, a worried tone in her voice.

-With a chuckle, the doctor removed the device from his ears.
+The young doctor let out a chuckle, and removed the device from his ears.
 "Oh, nothing serious!
 I'm so happy to announce that the boys will be just fine, including little Millen.
 But, Theo can you remove your socks?
 I wish to see your feet."

 "My feet," he sputtered, as he protectively reached for his brother.